Who've ever had a broken heart,

 1) I am a lapsed Roman Catholic, so I had the guilt thing going on, but I was raised in a pro-choice household.
 I was taught that God-- he had a capital G when I was learning about him-- cared less about "the rules" and more about doing what you feel is right.
 Thank god for that.

-3) Hub and I had determined before I was even pregnant that we wouldn't want to have a child with a low quality of life.
+2) Hub and I had determined before I was even pregnant that we wouldn't continue a pregnancy with a child with a low expected quality of life.
 We didn't feel it was fair to the child.
 We would take the doctor's advice on the quality of life the child was expected to have.
 Because of this, when I got the 1:5 odds for trisomy 18 I looked it up (though I was told not to) and then knew I would be terminating if this was what our baby had.
+We were also 1:200ish for DS.
+If it was DS- which I was hoping it was when we got the bad odds- we likely would have carried to term as long as there were not major complications.

 I want you to remember that this is my opinion.
 I read a wonderful piece by Dr Lawernce Fenton, who works in pediatric palliative care (what a saint he must be!) talking about kids with trisomies where he related that parents of T18 and T13 kids say they hate the term "Quality of Life", he goes on to write: